zackwine/kafperf/testenv/README.md

  - Requires docker running on the development machine
  - Launches a few containers that run kafka, zookeeper, and a consumer
- - Creates a topic "test", and creates a consumer for that topic
+ - Creates a topic "kafperf", and creates a consumer for that topic

 ## Usage